eivholt/icicle-monitor/Article/README.md

 ![](img/otii-icicle-profile.png "Otii Arc power profile")

 As we can see the highlighted section should be optimized for minimal power consumption.
-This is out of scope for this article, but provided are some examples for guidance: [snow monitor](https://www.hackster.io/eivholt/low-power-snow-depth-sensor-using-lora-e5-b8e7b8#toc-power-profiling-16), [mail box sensor](https://community.element14.com/challenges-projects/project14/rf/b/blog/posts/got-mail-lorawan-mail-box-sensor).
+This is a complicated subject, especially on a [complex board such as the Arduino Portenta H7](https://github.com/arduino/ArduinoCore-mbed/issues/619) and out of scope for this article.
+Provided are some examples for general guidance: [snow monitor](https://www.hackster.io/eivholt/low-power-snow-depth-sensor-using-lora-e5-b8e7b8#toc-power-profiling-16), [mail box sensor](https://community.element14.com/challenges-projects/project14/rf/b/blog/posts/got-mail-lorawan-mail-box-sensor).

 The project code runs inference on an image every 10 seconds.
 This is for demonstration purposes and should be much less frequent, like once per hour during daylight.
 Have a look at this project for an example of how to [remotely control inference interval](https://www.hackster.io/eivholt/low-power-snow-depth-sensor-using-lora-e5-b8e7b8#toc-lora-application-14) via LoRaWAN downlink message.
 This could be further controlled automatically via an application that has access to an [API for daylight data](https://developer.yr.no/doc/GettingStarted/).